bcorfman/arcade_actions/README.md

 ## Credits

-This library was created by Brandon Corfman as a port of the Cocos2D Actions system.
-The code was developed using [Cursor IDE](https://www.cursor.com/) and [Claude 4 Sonnet](https://claude.ai).
+This library was developed using [Cursor IDE](https://www.cursor.com/) and [Claude 4 Sonnet](https://claude.ai) with me acting as Project Manager. 😎